slayoffer/hindsight/openai-fitness-coach/README.md

 get_coach_opinions(about)
 ```

-Each function makes API calls to Memora to fetch relevant memories.
+Each function makes API calls to Hindsight to fetch relevant memories.

 ### 2. OpenAI Agent (`openai_coach.py`)